There are three options for designing and customizing a product. Click a product on the left-hand panel and choose one

-When you receive an invoice from Copy Express it follows business standard formatting:
+When you receive an invoice from Copy Express accounting system it follows business standard formatting:

 The top section will contain: your contact details and our contact details, Invoice number, date it was issued, our GST number.
 Please make sure that you have filled in all information required by system when setting up your online account as we rely on that to make sure you are billed correctly.

 The middle section will list a description of each item ordered and related charges.
 Each item item listed will have the invoice number from that job followed by the deatails of the item.
 All prices listed exclude GST and are subtotalled with any discounts applied below before the tax is calculated.
 You may see two additional entries in this section – the account management fee and a prompt payment discount.
 All prices quoted assume prompt payment and have a 10% discount automatically applied.
 If you fail to pay the account by the due date, this prompt payment discount and any other discounts will be removed, and full price will be charged being the amount added by the account management fee.
 You will have to pay that on top of the total price listed.
 Additional charge may also be applied for outstanding invoices.
 See our Terms and Conditions page for more information.